yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_Events.html.md

       soomla::CCUpgradeVG *upgradeVG);

     /**
-     Handles an `onItemPurchased` event, which is fired when when a specific virtual good has been purchased.
+     Handles an `onItemPurchased` event, which is triggered when when a specific virtual good has been purchased.
      @param purchasableVirtualItem The item being purchased.
      */